naninovel/docs/docs/guide/configuration.md

 Property | Default Value | Description
 --- | --- | ---
 Predefined Variables | Object Ref | The list of variables to initialize by default.
-Global variables (names starting with `G_` or `g_`) are initialized on first application start, and others on each state reset.
+Global variables (names starting with `g_`) are initialized on first application start, and others on each state reset.

 </div>